blog-dovydasvenckus/blog/_posts/2017-09-24-hamcrest-mockito-failed-assert-mystic-message.md

 From the start of my career, I have preferred Spock for writing tests.
 While working with legacy systems I have written few JUnit tests here and there.
-But my knowledge JUnit, Hamcrest and Mockito is fairly limited.
+But my knowledge JUnit, Hamcrest, and Mockito is fairly limited.

-At work I had a task that involved teaching intern how to write unit tests using JUnit.
+At work, I had a task that involved teaching intern how to write unit tests using JUnit.

-After setting up gradle project I have noticed, that failed assertThat statements threw **java.lang.NoSuchMethodError** exception with cryptic message.
+After setting up Gradle project I have noticed, that failed assertThat statements threw **java.lang.NoSuchMethodError** exception with cryptic message.

     java.lang.NoSuchMethodError: org.hamcrest.Matcher.describeMismatch(Ljava/lang/Object;Lorg/hamcrest/Description;)V